-- The court is satisfied defendant suffers from a mental disorder identified in the most current edition of the DSM, including, but not limited to, bipolar disorder, schizophrenia, schizoaffective disorder, or post-traumatic stress disorder, but excluding antisocial personality disorder, borderline personality disorder, and pedophilia. - The court is satisfied defendant's mental disorder played a significant role in the commission of the charged offense and that the mental disorder substantially contributed to defendant's involvement in the commission of the offense (i.e., a nexus connects the mental disorder and the charged offense(s)). - iii.
-In the opinion of a qualified mental health expert (QMHE), defendant's symptoms motivating the criminal behavior would respond to mental health treatment. - iv.
+- c.
+In the opinion of a qualified mental health expert (QMHE), defendant's symptoms motivating the criminal behavior would respond to mental health treatment. - d.
 Defendant consents to diversion and commits to entering a time waiver upon entry into MHD.
-(Note: In some cases, the application process may itself require a time waiver if the preliminary hearing or trial date is imminent.) - v.
-Defendant agrees to comply with treatment as a condition of diversion. - vi.
-The court is satisfied defendant will not pose an unreasonable risk of danger to public safety as defined in section PC section 1170.18, if treated in the community. - vii.
+(Note: In some cases, the application process may itself require a time waiver if the preliminary hearing or trial date is imminent.) - e.
+Defendant agrees to comply with treatment as a condition of diversion. - f.
+The court is satisfied defendant will not pose an unreasonable risk of danger to public safety as defined in section PC section 1170.18, if treated in the community. - g.
 The court is satisfied the recommended inpatient or outpatient program of mental health treatment will meet defendant's specialized mental health treatment needs.